Skip to content

 Many financial services firms have organizational dynamics that favor integration:

-Sales organizations, particularly in enterprise environments, rely on Salesforce's sophisticated pipeline management, forecasting accuracy, and deep customization capabilities.
+• Sales team on Salesforce — Sales organizations, particularly in enterprise environments, rely on Salesforce's sophisticated pipeline management, forecasting accuracy, and deep customization.
 Salesforce holds 20.7% of the CRM market and serves 90% of Fortune 500 companies.

 Financial institutions often have significant investments in Salesforce: